 Dr. Matthäus Schindele

-Matthäus Schindele (PhD) is a lawyer and partner at Aderhold law firm in Munich.
-He is a member of the Payment and FinTech practice group and has been advising clients from the financial services and payment industries regarding all questions relating to banking, anti-money laundering and payment transaction law for more than 10 years.
+Matthäus Schindele (PhD) is a lawyer and partner at Annerton law firm in Munich.
+He has been advising clients from the financial services and payment industries regarding all questions relating to banking, anti-money laundering and payment transaction law for more than 10+ years.
 He is the co-author of the Ellenberger/Findeisen/Nobbe legal commentary on payment transaction law as well as Preuße’s legal commentary on the German Debt Security Act.

 Dr. Steffen Rapp